jshub/jshub.github.com/index.markdown

 Do you have web analytics on your site?
 Perhaps a product recommendations engine?
 Or an A/B testing tool?

-So why do they all they need the same data, but separately and in their own format?
+So why do they all they need the same data, but collected separately and each in their own format?

 # A new approach #